wp-plugins/simplekarma-content-ratings/readme.txt

 == Description ==

 The simple-karma plugin allows users to rate content by altering the rating either up or down.
 This plugin can be used with comments, posts or any other content.

+Note: In the WordPress svn repository the plugin is incorrectly named simplekarma-content-ratings.
+Be sure to rename the extracted folder to "simple-karma" before installing it in the WordPress plugins directory.

 == Frequently Asked Questions ==